stokpop/lograter/README.md

 LogRater will use the literals to parse the line (first is "` - `" so all before that character sequence is "read" into `%{one}X`).

-Notice the second timestamp in the log line is actually being parsing.
+Notice the second timestamp in the log line is actually being parsed.

 The `%r` is used to get the url (%r is actually the triplet <http command, url, and http version>).